LSE-MY457/lse-my457.github.io/index.md

 #### 2. Randomization

-This week we will introduce the concept of randomization and its value for causal inference.
-We will discuss, at a high level, design, analysis, and inference in randomized experiments.
+We introduce the concept of randomization and its value for causal inference.
+We discuss, at a high level, design, analysis, and inference for randomized experiments.

 ##### Lecture